CardanoBlockchainInfraAlliance/developer-portal/README.md

 }
 ```

-To prove this, we have built the technical changes necessary to the Developer Portal, achieving an initial version of the code that will display these relations and compatibility within the portal.
+To prove this, we have built the technical changes necessary to the Developer Portal, achieving an initial version of the code that will display these relationships and compatibility within the portal.

 The repository can be found at https://github.com/Tanglius/cardano_matrix (its readme includes instructions to run it locally).